 It wasn’t until 1969 that any real progress was made.
 In that year, the Australasian Meat Industry Employees Union and other workers’ groups brought a case to the ACAC against the Meat and Allied Trades Federation (and others) arguing for equal pay for all employees.

-The ruling of the Commission, which applied nationally, established the general female award minimum wage at 85% of the male wage.
+The ruling of the Commission, which applied nationally, established the general female award minimum wage at 85 per cent of the male wage.
 This was in recognition of the ‘breadwinner’ component of male pay rates, which assumed that men needed to be paid extra to provide for their family as married women generally did not work outside of the home.
 The ruling stipulated that in cases where men were performing work usually reserved for females, they were entitled to a higher wage than their female colleagues.

 The 1969 decision did, however, secure equal pay for women in instances where they were assessed as doing exactly the same work as men in traditionally male roles.
 For example, women who worked on an abattoir floor handling meat were now paid the same wage as the men they worked with.
-All other women received the nationally instituted 85%.
+All other women received the nationally instituted 85 per cent.
 For instance, women who held office jobs in the same abattoir would earn less than their male colleagues.

 1972 decision review